 *Have a deep care for the well-being of others;

 *Have a firm sense that God is calling him to a life of service as a priest, for the salvation of souls and the common good of people.

 Who can help me?

 To make a good decision, we need to enlist God’s help and especially open ourselves to the guidance of God’s Spirit.

-If your interest is in diocesan priesthood, the best course of action is to be in touch with a diocesan priest in your area.
-In Wellington, we have a priest assigned to discuss vocations to the diocesan priesthood who would be happy to discuss this with you.
-You can visit the Diocesan Vocations page.
+The best course of action is to be in touch with a diocesan priest in your area.
+In the Archdiocese of Wellington we have a Vocations Director who would be happy to meet with you.
+Contact Fr David Dowling on 021 174 4248 or email@example.com

 Knowing my vocation

 We get to know people by spending time with them.
 It is the same with God.
 By making space for God in our lives and listening for God’s voice speaking through experiences which touch us deeply inside as well as outside ourselves, it is possible to start a conversation with God.